 Beyond the growing positive ratings of social media influencers, the industry is experiencing consisting growth, with an increasing number of influencers, creativity and good content.

-Unlike back-in-the-days, where influencers were mainly patronized by smaller businesses, today, it is becoming commonplace to see major brands engage influencers both on social media and beyond, to promote their brands.
+Unlike back-in-the-days, where influencers were mainly patronized by smaller businesses, today, it is very common to see major brands engage influencers both on social media and beyond, to promote their brands.

 For example, based on a recent survey, 40% of Nigerian brands will prefer to work with social media influencers over celebrities.
 This is due to a lot of reasons, including ease of access to influencers, as compared to celebrities.

-Again according to a recent report, in 2019; 55.6 percent of brands in Nigeria spent between N10 million and N50 million on influencer led campaigns.
+Again according to a recent report, in 2019; 55.6 percent of brands in Nigeria spent between NGN10 million and NGN50 million on influencer led campaigns.

 11 per cent had a budget of over 50 million, while more than 33 per cent of surveyed brands spent less than N10 million on influencer driven campaigns.